 • You must be flexible.
 Flexibility is vital when learning on the road.
 Things don’t always go according to plan.
 You may need to make a lot of last minute changes to your school schedule.
 You need to be flexible enough to make changes without getting stressed or allowing yourself to get too far behind.

 • Have a system for record keeping.
 This is very important.
 At some point, you may be required to show proof of your homeschooling efforts.
-You will need to show what the kids learned in the classroom and on field trips.
+You will need to show what the kids learned through your curriculum and on field trips.
+You may even need to create a homeschool portfolio.

 These are a few of the most important things you need to know about roadschooling.
 It gives you an idea of what to expect before pulling the kids out of school and packing your bags.
 How well things go will depend on your family’s personalities, likes and dislikes but it will go much smoother when you’re prepared.